lgoyenec/geospatial_analytics_scl/README.md

 4. Health infrastructure includes hospitals, clinics, and more from [healthsites.io](https://healthsites.io/).

-5. Official data on social infrastructure shared by the countries in the region.
+5. Official data on social infrastructure is shared by the countries in the region.
 The structure of these datasets varies across countries.
-Right now we have official records for Argentina, Brasil, Ecuador, El Salvador, Guatemala, Guyana, Honduras, Jamaica, Mexico, and Peru.
-For further details about data source, please refer to the [documentation](https://scldata.iadb.org/app/folder/874B76A4-5B3C-467C-A31F-A0D9FA9B1F01#tab-documentation).
+Right now we have official records for Argentina, Brazil, Ecuador, El Salvador, Guatemala, Guyana, Honduras, Jamaica, Mexico, and Peru.
+For further details about the data sources, please refer to the [documentation](https://scldata.iadb.org/app/folder/874B76A4-5B3C-467C-A31F-A0D9FA9B1F01#tab-documentation).

 6. Connectivty data from [Ookla's Open Data Initiative](https://github.com/teamookla/ookla-open-data)